-- 3.6.1 Assurance on compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful is sought through internal audit reviews and the work of external audit. - 3.6.2 All decisions made by the Council are made in light of advice from the Borough Treasurer and Borough Solicitor.
+- 3.6.1 Assurance on compliance with internal controls, internal policies and procedures and that expenditure is lawful is sought through internal audit reviews and the work of external audit. - 3.6.2 All decisions made by the Council are made in light of advice from the Borough Treasurer and Borough Solicitor.